 —56th Annual NAFSA Conference attendees attended the Distinguished Authors Session featuring Chanrithy Him.

-Phone conferences are available to both individuals and groups.
-Skype and Google meets video conferences are available to groups only, such as a classroom of students and teacher/professor, or a book club.
+Skype, Zoom, and Google meets video conferences are available to groups, such as a classroom of students and teacher/professor, or a book club.

 To book a conference, please download the form below.

 Photo taken at Scarsdale high school 2007 by Sue Peppers

 Before W.W.
 Norton internationally released When Broken Glass Floats: Growing Up Under the Khmer Rouge on April 17, 2000, Dr. Amy Cherry, my editor at Norton, informed me that Michael, Norton’s sales representative, wanted to meet me.